mnov88/gdpred/content/Articles/Article 24.md

 ---
 title: "Article 24"
  subtitle: "Responsibility of the controller"
 tags:
   - article
+type: "article"
 ---
 ## Responsibility of the controller